On the dynamics of endomorphisms of affine surfaces: Picard-Manin Space

-this does not depend on the choice of $Y$.
-Indeed, if $Y'$ is another completion such that $F' : Y ' \rightarrow X$ is well defined, then there exists a completion $Z$ such that we have the following diagram.
+this does not depend on the choice of $Z$.
+Indeed, if $Z'$ is another model such that $F' : Z ' \rightarrow X$ is well defined, then there exists a completion $W$ such that we have the following diagram.

-Then, the lift of $f: Z \dashrightarrow X$ is $F \circ \pi_Y = F' \circ \pi_{Y '}$, hence we get and the pull back of Cartier classes is well defined.
+Then, the lift of $f: W \dashrightarrow X$ is $F \circ \pi_Z = F' \circ \pi_{Z '}$, hence we get and the pull back of Cartier classes is well defined.